Oriflame/EFCoreMultitenantSample/README.md

 <!-- /TOC -->

 ## Multi-tenant system
-**Single tenancy** means that one instance of a software and all necessary infrastructure serves a single customer (tenant).
+**Single tenancy** means that one instance of software and all necessary infrastructure serves a single customer (tenant).

-**Multi-tenancy** means that one instance of a software and all necessary infrastructure serves multiple customers (tenants).
+**Multi-tenancy** means that one instance of software and all necessary infrastructure serves multiple customers (tenants).

 Typical examples of multi-tenant software are cloud SaaS offerings e.g. Microsoft Azure, Office 365.